UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Discover how Osborne House’s Italianate design – the inspiration of Prince Albert – came to be imitated in public buildings throughout the British Empire.

-Prince Albert and Queen Victoria had nine children, five girls and four boys, with 17 years between the oldest and the youngest.
+Prince Albert and Queen Victoria had nine children, five girls and four boys, over 17 years.
 Find out more about their personalities and interests.